 Balancing Our Budget

-The University of Nebraska–Lincoln will reduce its State-aided budget by $27.5 million to address a structural budget deficit and anticipated challenges in FY2026.
+The University of Nebraska–Lincoln is reducing its State-aided budget by $27.5 million to address a structural budget deficit and anticipated challenges in FY2026.
 This total includes approximately $21 million to close the structural gap and an additional $6.5 million in proactive reductions.
-These steps will ensure we can continue delivering on our important mission for students, faculty, staff and the people of Nebraska.
-You can read Chancellor Rodney D. Bennett’s message here.
+These steps ensure we can continue delivering on our important mission for students, faculty, staff and the people of Nebraska.
+You can read Chancellor Rodney D. Bennett’s Aug.
+4 message, as well as the Nov.
+10 Final Budget Reduction Plan.
+The University of Nebraska Board of Regents voted to approve this plan on Dec.
+5.

 Rationale